FOUND SUBJECTS at the Moonspeaker

 A Funny Way to Talk About a Person (2017-12-31)

-One of the terms that aggravates me in the "technosphere" such as it is, quite apart from the execrable and insulting "meatspace" applied to the world we physically live in via William Gibson, is "user."
+One of the terms that aggravates me in the "technosphere" such as it is, quite apart from the execrable and insulting "meatspace" applied to the world we physically live in via William Gibson, or "meat styluses" for the extraordinary appendages at the ends of our arms, is "user."
 "User" as in the term applied to people who use computers, as well as people who use drugs whether they are illegal or legal, since the key point is what they are perceived to be used for, escape.
 The term does not have the best of connotations, unhelped on the computer side of the ledger by the still too common habit of rendering it into the condescending label "luser" among too many computer programmers.
 I program computers myself, and can't abide the term without a sense of at minimum discomfort.
 The base assumption when "user" is negatively connoted in talking about computers is that the person so labelled is too stupid to cope with the machine they are using.
 Supposedly they do appalling things like using the original cd drive trays as cup holders and can't understand what the on-off switch is.
 Worst of all not so long ago were those supposedly pathetic users who preferred a graphical interface over the command line.
 Yet brand new tools understandably confuse people who have not used them before, and at first nobody knows how best to use a given tool or fully appreciates the many things they could do with it.
 It was impossible to know ahead of time that not only are graphical and command interfaces just different, they also best serve different purposes, tasks, and ways of working.
 I think it is fair to say that everyone is still catching up with the fact that general purpose computers are not singular tools but effectively tool boxes full of an embarrassment of riches.

 But let's pretend that the term "user" has never been applied to a socially frowned on practice like taking psychoactive drugs in order to escape difficult life circumstances.
 I think the term would still be problematic.
 After all, nobody calls a person who uses a hammer a "user" except in the special case of "tool-user" which is quite valourized and often gets tied to the presupposition that said user must be male.
 It is not a sex or gender-role based difference either, because a woman or man who uses a sewing machine is also not referred to as a "user."
 In such cases, the people are just called people, or of course, a person in the singular.
 Why should someone who learns and applies the tools provided by a computer be called a "user" instead of just a person?
 It can't be simply that they aren't always a computer programmer, or a person officially credentialed as an engineer who could both explain all the physics and chemistry of a computer and build one.
 The vast majority of us have no clue whatsoever how to build any machine that is more complex to put together than a basic electric motor or elaborate mechanical clock, and on a day to day basis we don't need to for most purposes.

 There are in fact some important people who are not generally referred to as "users" when they make use of the remarkable toolboxes that we call computers.
 Those people do paid work on them, especially on computers that they don't own.
 More often than not those folks are called "employees" or "staff," and they of course, are doing work, not playing games, watching movies, or using their computers to socialize.
 Of course not, right?
 They are using those expensive machines for real life work, not escapism.
 At this very moment there is a debate going on about whether or how computer use may be addictive.
 "Do the bright colours and pseudo-kindergarten flat designs endemic to most computer operating systems right now present such a risk of addiction that everyone should only interact with them when the screen is set to greyscale?" pundits wonder.
 My description of the current design aesthetic gives away my firmly negative opinion of it.
 There is documented evidence that gambling machines have been developed in ways that encourage people to keep playing, and that this has led to them becoming literally addictive.
 They depend on rewards that are pseudorandom and reinforced by lights, noise, and free plays rather than a money jackpot as often as possible.
-The uncomfortable parallels to the way in which "social media" and the abuse of alerts and notifications by those applications should concern us.
+The uncomfortable parallels to the way in which "social media" work and the abuse of alerts and notifications by those applications should concern us.
 That games played on a computer including specifically gambling games may provide an addictive stimulus is not an unrealistic worry.
 Or we could consider the implications of interface designs that suggest the people who use computers need the affordances and encouragements given to small children who are just learning the behaviour expected of them in school.

 All that reasonably conceded, that doesn't make every possible use of the tools on a computer into a potential addiction.
 That includes many of the tools for relaxation and play including games, movies, and the various programs used to make art.
 It seems to me that the term "user" implies that by default, we are all helpless to decide what programs to run and which tools to use on our computers, because of the computers themselves (which is nonsense) or because of the ongoing efforts of various corporations to take a paternalistic, surveillance attitude to the computers and software we purchase from them.
 Yet we are no more powerless around computers even if they are brand new to us or we are not programmers, than we are simply powerless in our encounters with drugs.
 In saying this I should also add that I do not agree that drug addiction is evidence of a character flaw or moral failing.
 Nor do I think escaping from our concerns and cares for awhile is a form of moral failure or laziness.
 In moderation, it is an important form of self care and an aspect of how we maintain and express social bonds.